photo: Yoko Shimizu

 Living ink that grows freely beyond the digital input

 In nature, we co-exist and interact with many organisms.
 Working with them helps us better understand other beings and ourselves.
-The Bio Ink research goes beyond digital and human-centric technologies by exploring the concept of living ink that grows freely, in a creative symbiosis with nature and other organisms.
+The Bio Ink research went beyond digital and human-centric technologies by exploring the concept of living ink that grows freely, in a creative symbiosis with nature and other organisms.

 Dear Future Me – A message to My Future Self